-The Marshall Home for Men, Inc. is a non-profit, state licensed personal care facility for elderly men with limited means.
+The Marshall Home for Men is a non-profit, state-licensed assisted living facility for men with limited means.
 We pride ourselves on maintaining a safe, home-like atmosphere while providing care and assistance for those who need extra help.

 History of the Marshall Home for Men

 The Marshall Home was founded in 1931 as a safe haven for men who were struggling to find work during the Depression Era.
 A rancher, John Ryland, welcomed the men at his ranch with food, shelter and companionship as they sought jobs during the tough economic times.

 In 1958, the Ryland Ranch was renamed The Marshall Home For Men, Inc. in honor of the Marshall Foundation, which provided financial support to the facility.
 With the Foundation's generous help, a residential wing was added to the establishment.